 Should you buy the Dyson Pure Humidify+Cool?

-You can buy cheaper fans that will simply cool, but the Dyson Pure Humidify+Cool offers so much more – although it’s an excellent and powerful fan too.
+You can buy cheaper fans from my best list that will simply cool, but the Dyson Pure Humidify+Cool offers so much more – although it’s an excellent and powerful fan too.

 Then there’s its accurate and clean humidifying.
 Humidifiers are oft-overlooked in homes, but by increasing moisture in excessively dry conditions, you can improve skin health and reduce nose, throat and lip problems.